Pino Alosa Biography

 In January 2007 invited by Artistic Director Mikko Nissinen, Pino Alosa joined the Boston Ballet artistic staff..
 His duties include teaching company class, pointe class and male class; staging works, assisting guests with the staging of new or existing choreographies, coaching principal and soloist dancers and rehearsing sections of ballets.

-In the last four seasons he has been responsible and the assistant for ballets of choreographers such as Petipa, Fokine, Nijinski, Bournonville, Balanchine, Cranko, Kylian, Twila Tharp, J.Kudelka, Val Caniparoli, Helen Pickett.
+During four and half seasons he has been responsible and the assistant for ballets of choreographers such as Petipa, Fokine, Nijinski, Bournonville, Balanchine, Cranko, Kylian, Twila Tharp, J.Kudelka, Val Caniparoli, Helen Pickett.
 In 2010, Mr. Alosa helped Florence Clerc as assistant choreographer and was the principal ballet master-supervisor for a new full length La Bayadere.
 Recently for the Boston Ballet he has choreographed and staged the new Company Defilè in 2007 and 2009, the Gala Waltz Memoires Viennoises, and his version of Paquita.

 Pino Alosa is frequently a jury member for company auditions, dance competitions and dance school Exams.
 At the same time continues to be invited to impart master classes or as guest teacher by several international companies.